vladGorbunov/FieldControl-original/README.md

-# FieldControl-original
+# FieldControl original
-FieldControl for Lotus Notes R5 as of mid-2005
+FieldControl for Lotus Notes R5 as of mid-2005<BR>
-ZIP archives that were published on www.notes-fc.com at those days.
+ZIP archives that were published at www.notes-fc.com at those days.
+LS code is absent<BR>
-NTF template that is source for FieldControl
+NTF template that is source for FieldControl (LS code is here)<BR>